This is your rough guide to the most frequently asked question about price.

 Please see that page for pricing.

-Generally, about a week.
+Generally, about a week to 2 weeks.
 I pride myself on keeping up with orders.
 It is not uncommon for me to get an order and the next day have it in the mail.
 How do I do that?
 I don't let myself fall behind.
 It's not uncommon for me to get an order at 7 at night, then go directly into the shop and make it It's not going to get done by itself.
 I simply don't understand why some makers sit on an order for months.
 That's lazy.
 I often spend 14-16 hours in my leather shop per day.
 When I'm caught up, I go out in the desert and shoot things or am casting bullets so I can go out in the desert and shoot things.
 I work first, play later.
 It's that simple.
 It's called a work ethic and it seems to be a dying thing in this country.
 Unfinished orders are a source of stress for me, and I'm too old to let myself get stressed.
 My OCD is a benefit to you the customer.
 Now, you should also know that nothing pisses me off more than someone ordering something then sending an email 2 days later asking how the progress is going.
 2 weeks, fine.
 2 days...
 This isn't Amazon or instant gratification.
 Grow up.
 Learn a little patience.